sitewhere/sitewhere/sitewhere-documentation/src/site/sphinx/userguide/configuration.rst

 a SiteWhere server.
 It also allows for the introduction of user-defined component implementations.
 For example, in the configuration below, the *<sw:outbound-event-processor>* contains a *ref* attribute that points to an external Spring bean.
-By implementing components that conform to SiteWhere interfaces and plugging them in via Spring beans, the behavior of the system may be customized to add new behaviors.
+By implementing components that conform to SiteWhere interfaces and plugging them in via Spring beans, the system may be customized to add new behaviors.
 In this case, the system has been configured to broadcast all processed events via Hazelcast.

 .. code-block:: xml